Shalimov/lzdash/docs/api.md

 **Params:**
 - start - start of the range
-- end - end of the range
+- end - end of the range, exclusive
-- step - gap between current and next value in range
+- step - distance between current and next value in range

 **Returns:**
 - Function - lazy-source